 Speak positively about nursery in the weeks and days leading up to the new acdemic year.
 For children starting nursery, talk through what will happen during drop-off on the first day; make your child aware that you will be dropping them off and that they will be in the very safe hands of our wonderful teaching staff until pick-up.
 Help them begin to form a positive idea of what nursery will be like before they begin by discussing the fun learning, games, songs and play that will fill their days.
 Be realistic, and gently explain that they may be tired in their first week of nursery and reassure them about any fears they may have.
 Nursery transitions can be challenging for children, but the mindset of the parents and teachers really help them adapt.

 Uniform and resources prep before day 1

 Prep your child’s uniform ahead of time and encourage them to try it on at home.
 This will allow them to become more comfortable and familiar with their new everyday attire.
 Seeing themselves in their uniforms often adds a huge sense of excitement for day 1 and helps them visualise their big step.
 Preparing lunch boxes, bags and any other resources in good time is also recommended.
 If you are looking for some inspiration, have a look at our healthy lunchbox ideas for nursery blog.

-Zoom call with new teacher
+Meet and greet with new teacher